youyanggu/covid19_projections/about.md

 ## About the Model

-Our COVID-19 prediction model adds the power of artificial intelligence on top of a classic infectious disease model.
+Our COVID-19 death forecast model adds the power of artificial intelligence on top of a classic infectious disease model.
 We developed a simulator based on the [SEIR model](http://leonidzhukov.net/hse/2014/socialnetworks/papers/2000SiamRev.pdf) ([Wikipedia](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SEIR_model)) to simulate the COVID-19 epidemic in each region.
 The parameters/inputs of this simulator are then learned using machine learning techniques that attempts to minimize the error between the projected outputs and the actual results.
 We utilize daily deaths data reported by each region to forecast future reported deaths.
 After some additional validation techniques (to minimize a phenomenon called overfitting), we use the learned parameters to simulate the future and make projections.

 Our SEIR model is [open source](https://github.com/youyanggu/yyg-seir-simulator).
 Our projections are uploaded daily [onto GitHub](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 Everything is written in Python 3, and [plotly](https://plotly.com/) is used for plotting.
 This website is hosted using [GitHub Pages](https://pages.github.com/).